pearcebasmanm/CS-Games-Web-App-Tryout/README.md

   This task involves implementing a consistent theme across all existing pages, as well as any new pages that are added.
 The goal is to ensure a cohesive look and feel that aligns with the brand.

 - [ ] **Create and Design a Page Showing the Types of Rooms and Services**
   A page needs to be designed that clearly displays the various types of rooms and services available.
 This page should be user-friendly, making it easy for potential visitors to understand the options and select what they need.
+It also should go into detail (more than the home page).

 - [ ] **Create and Design an About Us Page**
   The About Us page should provide essential information about the company, mission, and team.
 This page should have some information on it relating to the Hotel business in some way.
+For any pages you create, feel free to make up your own information to suit the design!

 ## 🚀 Back-End Track